Abandoned Bicycle Policy Heading link

 Financial Responsibility for Facilities-related Costs Heading link

-Contact: Director of Business and Finance, OVCAS; Executive Director, Facilities Management; Director of Environmental, Health and Safety Office; Chief of UIC Police
+Contact: Associate Vice Chancellor of Business Services, OVCAS; Executive Director, Facilities Management; Director of Environmental, Health and Safety Office; Chief of UIC Police

 Laboratory Safety Compliance and Enforcement Policy Heading link